Whale Mothers & Their Babies

 Mom and her baby will share the strongest of bonds for one year.
 Her newborn calf is 12-15 feet in length and weighs 1-2 tons.
 The calf will put tremendous demands on her body as she nurses the baby with up to 100 gallons of very thick, rich, yogurt like milk a day.
 She provides this to her baby while she has not eaten in months.
 Mom must prepare and strengthen her newborn for the long migration to Alaska so she will stay in the warm, predator free waters of Hawaii for an extended time to accomplish this.
 Most moms will dwell in the protected and shallow waters offMaui.
 This special body of water is surrounded by four of Hawaii’s islands making it the most suitable for baby to learn, grow and play.
 And learn, grow and play they do!

-Every year between December and May, newborn calves go about their business of baby whale frolic putting on a show for all to see.
-Babies have much smaller lungs than mom so we see our babies at the surface for a breath much more frequently than mom.
-It’s common to see a baby trying to perform a good breach over and over and then have mom come up unexpectedly to show junior how it should be done.
-At birth baby is light to medium gray in color.
-By the time mom’s decided to head back to Alaska, baby is much larger, quite acrobatic and usually black in color.
-The unique and identifying markings of its tail will not develop for another 3 years.
+Every year between November and April, newborn calves go about their business of baby whale frolic, putting on a show for all to see.
+Babies have much smaller lungs than moms so we see our babies at the surface for a breath much more frequently than moms.
+It’s common to see a baby trying to perform a good breach over and over and then have mom come up unexpectedly to show Junior how it should be done.
+At birth, the baby is light to medium gray in color.
+By the time mom has decided to head back to Alaska, the baby is much larger, quite acrobatic, and usually black in color.
+The unique and identifying markings of its tail will not develop for another three years.

 Other Whale Articles